-The United States Citizen and Immigration Services officially announced on April 12, 2018 that the H-1B lottery was completed for fiscal year 2018-19.
-Only 190,098 petitions were received from the beginning of the season (April 2nd) to the official completion date on April 6th.
+UPDATE (4/12/2019): The United States Citizen and Immigration Services officially announced on April 11, 2019 that the H-1B lottery was completed for fiscal year 2019-20.
+201,011 petitions were received from the beginning of the season (April 1st) to the official completion date on April 5th, making this one of the largest H-1B pools since the beginning of the lottery.
 On April 11th, the computer-generation selection process picked at random the designated number of petitions to meet the cap.

-The number of petitions received during 2018-2019 H-1B season was slightly lower than the number of petitions received in the previous season (close to 199,000).
-We have the full info on last year’s results as well as some information on your H-1B chances in 2019-2020 season in this post.
+The number of petitions received during the 2019-2020 H-1B season was significantly higher than the number of petitions received in the previous season (just over to 190,000).
+We have the full info on last year’s results as well as some information on your H-1B chances in 2020-2021 season in this post.

 Under the regular cap, 65,000 petitions were selected in addition to 20,000 for the advanced degree exemption.
-Moving forward, USCIS will not longer be accepting petitions that are filed under the regular or advanced degree exemption cap until April 1st 2019.
+Moving forward, USCIS will not longer be accepting petitions that are filed under the regular or advanced degree exemption cap until April 1st 2020.Cap-exempt petitions can be submitted at any time.

 Here’s a brief overview of how the H-1B cap lottery functions.

-- The computer generated selection process picked 20,000 advanced degree petitions from the pool.
-Those that were not accepted were transferred to the regular cap pool for selection.
+- The computer generated selection process picked 65,000 from the entire pool of cap-subject petitions.
+Those that were not accepted and were eligible for the advanced degree exemption were transferred to the master’s cap pool for as second chance at selection.

-- The second lottery selection picked 65,000 to meet the regular H-1B cap.
+- The second lottery selection picked 20,000 to meet the master’s H-1B cap.

 - 6,800 spots were reserved for citizens of Singapore and Chile.